Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Examples

 \subsection{An example of an infinitely generated group of spherical twists (degree 8)}

-Let $X$ be a complete intersection of $3$ quadrics in $\PP^6$.
+Let $X$ be a general complete intersection of $3$ quadrics in $\PP^6$.
 Then $X$ is a Fano variety of Picard rank $1$, index $1$ and degree $8$.
-A smooth anticanonical section $Y \subset X$ is a K3 of degree $8$.
+A very general anticanonical section $Y \subset X$ is a K3 of degree $8$.
 The quadratic form corresponding the the Mukai pairing on $\Nscr(Y)$ is $q(r,l,s) = 4l^2-rs$.
-By \cite[Table 4]{ChuaLang} the group $\Gamma_0^+(4)$ has one elliptic point of order $2$ and \emph{two} cusps, so by Corollary \ref{cor:finitegen} the subgroup $G \subset \Gamma_0^+(4)$ generated by reflections has infinite index and is \emph{infinitely} generated.
-Hence the subgroup $\Gscr$ of $\Aut \Dscr^b(Y)/[1]$ generated by all spherical twists is infinitely generated as well. by Theorem \ref{thm:sphtwistfree}.
+By Theorem \ref{thm:fingendeg} the group $\Gscr$ generated by all spherical twists is infinitely generated.
+Indeed, the group $\Gamma_0^+(4)$ has $1$ elliptic point of order $2$ and, as in the previous examples, the curve $X_0^+(4)$ has genus $0$.
+However, $\Gamma_0^+(4)$ has \emph{two} cusps (see \cite[Table 4]{ChuaLang}).
+Thus, as explained in Corollary \ref{cor:finitegen}, the subgroup $G \subset \Gamma_0^+(4)$ generated by reflections has infinite index and is therefore infinitely generated.
 As before, the element $s_0 \in \Gamma_0^+(4)$ corresponding to $T_{\Oscr_Y}$ generates an elliptic subgroup of order $2$.
 Its fixed point is $\frac{i}{2}$ and by the discussion after Lemma \ref{lem:freeproduct} the group $G = \ast_{n \in \ZZ} \ZZ/ 2\ZZ $ is the kernel